 What is a eurobolt and why is it needed?

-It is a special draw bolt that pulls two worktop sections together from underneath.
-Without it the joint relies on adhesive and sealant alone — not enough for a laminate worktop.
+It is a special connector bolt that pulls two worktop sections together from underneath.
+Without it the joint depends only on adhesive and sealant — not enough for a laminate worktop.

 Can the worktop be joined without a visible seam?

-On laminate the seam will always be visible, but when done correctly it is minimal.
-On composite (quartz, acrylic) a virtually seamless bond can be achieved with specialist adhesive.
+On laminate the seam will always be visible, but if the job is done properly it stays minimal.
+On composite (quartz, acrylic) an almost invisible bond can be made with specialist adhesive.

 Is sealant really necessary?

 Yes.
-Without sealant, water reaches the chipboard edges and the worktop swells.
-This is not about looks — it is about longevity.
+Without sealant, water gets to the chipboard edges and the worktop swells.
+This is not just about appearance — it is about service life.

 How long does the joining take?

-One joint takes 1 to 2 hours, depending on the material and whether trimming is needed.
-If the walls are uneven it takes longer.
+One joint takes 1 to 2 hours, depending on the material and whether trimming is required.
+If the walls are uneven, it takes more time.

 What’s included in the price?

 Labour, fixings (eurobolts), travel within Warsaw.
-Sealant, adhesive, and joining strips are separate if not supplied by the client.
+Sealant, adhesive, and joining strips are separate if they are not supplied by the client.

 Can worktops made of different materials be joined?

-Technically yes, but the joint will be more noticeable.
-It is better to use the same material so the pattern and thickness match.
+Technically yes, but the joint will stand out more.
+It is better to use the same material so the pattern and thickness are the same.

 Do you bring eurobolts with you?

-Yes, we always carry standard fixings.
-If you need a non-standard size, let us know in advance.
+Yes, we always bring standard fixings.
+If you need a non-standard size, let us know beforehand.

 What if an old joint has started to swell?

-It depends on the extent of the damage.
-If the chipboard has swollen slightly, it can be cleaned out, dried, and re-sealed.
-If the damage is severe, it is easier to replace the affected section.
+That depends on how bad the damage is.
+If the chipboard has only swollen a little, it can be cleaned out, dried, and sealed again.
+If the damage is serious, replacing the affected section is easier.
 Call us, send a photo — we will assess it.

 Who does the work

-Worktop joining is carried out by technicians experienced in kitchen installation.
-We work with laminate, solid wood, and composite.
-We cover all of Warsaw and the surrounding suburbs.
+Worktop joining is done by technicians with hands-on kitchen fitting experience.
+We handle laminate, solid wood, and composite.
+We cover all of Warsaw and the nearby suburbs.
 Minimum order — from 200 zl.
-Call or message us — we reply within an hour and arrange a convenient time.
+Call or message us — we reply within an hour and arrange a suitable time.

 | Service | min | max |